chrishunt/patches/README.md

 # Synthesizer Patches

-Hi, I'm [Chris Hunt](https://www.youtube.com/c/ChrisHuntTunes) and these patches are made by me and shared here for you to use as you wish.
-Thanks for stopping by.
+Hi, I'm [Chris Hunt](https://www.youtube.com/c/ChrisHuntTunes) and the synthesizer patches shared below are from some of my jams on [YouTube](https://www.youtube.com/c/ChrisHuntTunes).
+Feel free to use them as you wish.

 ## Contact